Search

 Short Schema Names

 The full name (including namespace) of the DTO classes are used to generate the swagger schema names by default.
-You can change it to use just the class names by doing the following at startup:
+You can change it to use just the class names by doing the following:

 Short Endpoint Names

-The full name (including namespace) of the endpoint classes are used to generate the operation ids by default.
-You can change it to use just the class names by doing the following at startup:
+The full name (including namespace) of the endpoint classes are used to generate the operation IDs by default.
+You can change it to use just the class names by doing the following:

 Program.cs